buycycle/Value_Estimation/README.md

 ## Driver and Config

-src/driver.py defines the SQL queries, categorical and numerical features as well as the prefilter_features. config/config.ini holdes DB credentials.
+src/driver.py defines the SQL queries, inflation_rate, categorical and numerical features as well as the prefilter_features. config/config.ini holdes DB credentials.

 ## Endpoint